 - Cost – Cost of shoe online at Amazon or it

-- Durability – How long pair of shoes last with moderate to heavy use.
+- Durability – How long a pair of shoes last with moderate to heavy use.

 - Mobility – Ability to move freely.
 As close to being barefoot as possible.